ThierryM1212/SigmaO/README.md

 - The contract is permission less and fully hedged
 - A configurable fee for the UI provider is available

+A presentation of the project is available at https://medium.com/@Haileypdll/sigmao-options-on-ergo-tokens-18adaa098416

+The UI can be tested at: https://www.sigmao.cc

 ![Sigma'O global diagram](./contract/images/Option_global.drawio.png)

 ## Option Contract